Text-Driven Image Editing via Learnable Regions: Experimental Results

 \section{Experimental Results}

 \paragraph{Implementation Details.} In our evaluation, we collect high-resolution and free-to-use images covering a variety of objects from Unsplash ({ \url{https://unsplash.com/}}).
 For edit-region generation, the total number of bounding box proposals (\ie, $M$) is 7 and the CLIP guidance model is initialized with ViT-B/16 weights.
 We do not use super-resolution models to enhance the quality of the resultant images.
 By default, we adopt the pre-trained Stable Diffusion-v-1-2 as our editing model.
 Our main experiments are conducted using two A5000 GPUs, where we train the model for 5 epochs using Adam optimizer \cite{kingma2014adam} with an initial learning rate of 0.003.
-We will make the codes and models available to the public.